To have a workplace where all staff can thrive, first, we need to take a look at our own biases.

 This is the best place to start.

-Diversity audits are not essential, but are a great place to start, so we can recommend the best path for workshops and further action.
+Audits are not essential, but are a great place to start, so we can recommend the best path for workshops and further action.

 This is a great place to set benchmarks for personal and team growth.